-It is commonly known that feeding your dairy cows mycotoxin contaminated feedstuffs will cause problems with intake, production, health and immunity, and of greatest consequence, reproduction.
-While the rumen and liver of the dairy cow are well equipped to handle some levels of mycotoxins, the levels we are seeing this year in the Northeast is greater than cows can biologically handle.
-Even the best feed managers are experiencing problems with mycotoxins, and producers are reporting that cows have dull eyes and rough coats, high incidence of cud expulsion, inconsistent manure and generally are not feeling well.
-Of even greater note is that, while production may not be declining in many herds, producers are seeing the effects of mycotoxins in their reproduction programs.
+It is commonly known that feeding your dairy cows feed that is contaminated with mycotoxins will cause problems with intake, production, health and immunity, and of greatest consequence, reproduction.
+While the rumen and liver of the dairy cow are well equipped to handle some levels of mycotoxins, the levels we are seeing in feed this year in the Northeast is greater than cows can biologically handle.
+Even the best feed managers are experiencing problems with mycotoxins, and producers are reporting that cows have dull eyes, rough coats, inconsistent manure and generally are not feeling well.
+While production may not be declining in some high producing herds, many producers are seeing the effects of mycotoxins in their reproduction programs.
 High Zearalenone levels are causing inconsistent cycling, and in extreme cases, cows can go anestrous.
-While mycotoxins are always a challenge, we are experiencing a worst-case scenario this year in the Northeast with some of the highest levels of reported mycotoxins in years.
+While mycotoxins are always a challenge, we are experiencing a worst-‐case scenario this year in the Northeast with some of the highest levels of reported mycotoxins in years.